kubestellar/kubestellar/docs/content/direct/get-started.md

 wsl --install FeroraLinux-43
 ```

-Afterwards, the pre-requisites needed by KubeStellar and the demo script using the command:
+Afterwards, the pre-requisites needed by KubeStellar and the demo script can be installed using the command:

 ```shell
 bash <(curl -s https://raw.githubusercontent.com/kubestellar/kubestellar/refs/tags/v{{ config.ks_latest_release }}/scripts/setup-wsl-fedora.sh)